FinnHet13/CodingProjects/README.md

-# Hi!
-I'm Finn Hetzler, an aspiring Data Scientist with a passion for data analysis, automation and AI, always with the goal of adding value, be it by saving time, improving capabilities, or enabling data-driven decision-making.
-This GitHub repo is the space where I want to share my coding progress through various projects.
+# Hi, I'm Finn Hetzler!
+Relentlessly curious and passionate about bridging business insights with computer science, I aim to build solutions for *actual* problems.
+My driving goal is to leverage technology in ways that genuinely boost productivity and thereby lower stress for as many people as possible.

+This repo serves as my space to share my coding progress – largely self-taught – through various projects.
+Follow along, and please feel free to share feedback – I'm always open to it!

 # Tech Stack
 - Primary language: Python